 The large consulting companies typically throw associates onto new accounts.
 If you are a boutique SEO agency, make it clear that experienced people are going to be working on the account.

 You can show this by adding an area detailing who is going to be working on the account.
 Make sure to include that person’s bio, backing up his/her experience.
 Keep the bio short and to the point.
-For example, I would use this as mine:
+For example, we would use this as ours:

 Neil Patel is the co-founder of 2 Internet companies: Crazy Egg and KISSmetrics.
 Through his entrepreneurial career he has helped large corporations such as Amazon, AOL, GM, HP and Viacom make more money from the web.
 By the age of 21 not only was he named one of the top influencers on the web according to the Wall Street Journal, but he was also named one of the top entrepreneurs in the nation by Entrepreneur Magazine.
 He has also been recognized as a top 100 entrepreneur under the age of 30 by President Obama.

-I typically like including case studies that are relevant to the proposal I am creating.
-So, if I were creating an SEO proposal for an ecommerce company, I would include an ecommerce case study.
+We typically like including case studies that are relevant to the proposal we are creating.
+So, if we were creating an SEO proposal for an ecommerce company, we would include an ecommerce case study.

 Each case study should be no longer than one page.
 It should include what you did, the results, a testimonial, and it should be easy to skim.
 Ideally, you want include two to three case studies with every proposal you send out.

-If you follow everything that I mentioned above, you’ll increase your odds of closing a deal.
-I myself used to create generic proposals, and I had a low closing rate.
-Once I followed the above steps, I boosted my closing rate by almost 3x.
+If you follow everything that we mentioned above, you’ll increase your odds of closing a deal.
+We used to create generic proposals, and we had low closing rates.
+Once we followed the above steps, we boosted our closing rates by almost 3x.

-The one thing you can also add that I didn’t mention above, as it’s tough to add, is rough estimates on the results that you are projecting to provide.
+The one thing you can also add that we didn’t mention above, as it’s tough to add, is rough estimates on the results that you are projecting to provide.

 The 6 Skills All SEOs Need to Have